istex/sisyphe-monitor/README.md

 ### Install it

-1. Download the lastest [Sysiphe](https://github.com/istex/sisyphe)  version and refer to the Readme to install it
+ - Download the lastest [Sisyphe](https://github.com/istex/sisyphe)  version and refer to the Readme to install it
-2. Download the lastest Sisyphe-monitor version
+ - Download the lastest Sisyphe-monitor [release](https://github.com/istex/sisyphe-monitor/releases/latest)
-2. Just do : `npm install`
+ - Execute Sisyphe-monitor
-3. ... that's it.
+ - ... that's it.

-### Documentations

-You can view technical documentation [here](https://istex.github.io/sisyphe-monitor/)
+If the server is not running on Sisyphe, you can not control it.
+Sisyphe-monitor asks you to start the server to access certain actions.
+But you can use it without server, sisyphe-monitor watch redis to display progressions

-### Test
+### Features

-`npm run test` Will test sisyphe-monitor
+ - View global progression
+ - View modules progression
+ - View time of analyse
+ - View Sisyphe status
+ - View logs
+ - Launch analyse with parameters
+ - Manipulate modules (activate/desactivate)
+ - Download latest analyse
+ - Stop analyse
+ - Activate debug mode on server

 ### Help

 `./app.js --help` Will output help